AyahBeidas/Dialects/README.md

 Files:
 - **GPT.txt**: represents the script to call API requests to GPT 3.5/4 for MADAR dataset.
+- **GPT-QADI.txt**: represents the script to call API requests to GPT 3.5/4 for QADI dataset.
+- **BackTranslation.txt**: shows the back translation alogirithm for QADI dataset.
 - **gemini.py**: represent the Python code to call Bard (Gemini) model.